Recognized since 2013

 Mr. Shapiro was named to the list of Colorado Super Lawyers® 2010-2018 in the practice areas of Insurance Coverage, Business Litigation, and Construction Litigation: Business.
 The list, compiled annually by Super Lawyers magazine, features attorneys from more than 70 practice areas who are recognized by their peers and through rigorous third-party research as being among the best in their respective fields.
 In 2019 Mr. Shapiro was recognized by Super Lawyers for being named to the Colorado Super Lawyers list for 10 consecutive years.

-Mr. Shapiro was named to the 2016 list of Top Rated Lawyers™ in Litigation by The American Lawyer magazine and Martindale-Hubbell®, the company that has long set the standard for lawyer ratings.
+Mr. Shapiro was named to the 2016 and 2018 lists of Top Rated Lawyers™ in Litigation by The American Lawyer magazine and Martindale-Hubbell®, the company that has long set the standard for lawyer ratings.
 This series features lawyers who have achieved an AV® Preeminent™ Peer Review Rating with Martindale-Hubbell®, the highest rating in legal ability and ethical standards.

 Mr. Shapiro was named Barrister’s Best “People’s Choice” 2016 by Law Week Colorado.
 In this statewide annual survey, the staff and readers of Colorado’s top legal publication choose winners in over 100 different categories celebrating the best of the legal world in Colorado.
 Mr. Shapiro was voted “Best Insurance Lawyer for Plaintiffs.”

 Prior to entering private practice, Mr. Shapiro served as a law clerk to the Honorable Dale P. Tursi of the Colorado Courts of Appeals.
 Mr. Shapiro is a cum laude graduate of the Creighton University Law School.
 He received his Bachelor of Science degree from the University of Northern Colorado.